-Library cards are free for residents in the Miami‑Dade Public Library System taxing district.
-This includes unincorporated Miami‑Dade County and all municipalities except Bal Harbour Village, Hialeah, Miami Shores, North Miami, North Miami Beach and the Town of Surfside.
+eCards are free for residents and property owners in the Miami‑Dade Library taxing district, which includes most of Miami‑Dade County except for Bal Harbour Village, Hialeah, Homestead, Miami Shores, North Miami, North Miami Beach and the Town of Surfside.

 Florida Statute 257.261 provides that all registration and circulation records of every public library shall be confidential information.
 This information can only be given to properly identified cardholders.
 Questions regarding this or other library policies should be directed to your local branch.